What is a GitHub App?

 Q: The GitHub App is not creating pull requests

-- Ensure the app has write permissions to your repository
+- Ensure the app has permissions to your repository

 - Check that your